Nepali Calendar

 It is also believed that since in around 58 BC (when the Vikram Sambat Calendar was started), there was no any existence of King Chandragupta Vikramaditya in India.
 So, the calendar may have been started and solely developed by the Lichchhavi kings of Nepal.
 That means, it was Mandev, the then king of Nepal who started the Nepali Calendar.

-We have also created a brand new Nepali Calendar exclusively for iPhone called Smart Patro with much simplicity using latest development technology to make it much faster and user friendly, which includes the features like Calendar, Date Converter, Rashifal, Forex / Exchange Rate, Gold & Silver, Nepali News, Nepali FM Radio, Panchang and many more.
+We have also created a brand new Nepali Calendar exclusively for iOS user called Smart Patro with much simplicity using latest development technology to make it much faster and user friendly, which includes the features like Calendar, Date Converter, Rashifal, Forex / Exchange Rate, Gold & Silver, Nepali News, Nepali FM Radio, Panchang and many more.
 You can download Smart Patro from App Store.

-More on Nepali calendar
+Subscribe to Nepali calendar

 Code for Nepali calendar widget.